-Proton pump inhibitors include esomeprazole, lansoprazole, and pantoprazole, all available orally and IV, and omeprazole and rabeprazole, available only orally in the US ( see Proton Pump Inhibitors).
-Omeprazole and lansoprazole are available without a prescription in the US.
-For uncomplicated duodenal ulcers, omeprazole 20 mg po once/day or lansoprazole 30 mg po once/day is given for 4 wk.
-Complicated duodenal ulcers (ie, multiple ulcers, bleeding ulcers, those > 1.5 cm, or those occurring in patients with serious underlying illness) respond better to higher doses (omeprazole 40 mg once/day, lansoprazole 60 mg once/day or 30 mg bid).
-Gastric ulcers require treatment for 6 to 8 wk.
-Gastritis and GERD require 8 to 12 wk of therapy; GERD additionally requires long-term maintenance.
+Proton pump inhibitors include esomeprazole, lansoprazole, and pantoprazole, these are available orally and IV, and omeprazole and rabeprazole, available only orally in the US ( see Table: Proton Pump Inhibitors Proton Pump Inhibitors ).
+Oral and IV doses are the same.
+Omeprazole, esomeprazole, and lansoprazole are available without a prescription in the US.
+For uncomplicated duodenal ulcers, omeprazole 20 mg once a day or lansoprazole 30 mg once a day is given for 4 weeks.
+Complicated duodenal ulcers Peptic Ulcer Disease A peptic ulcer is an erosion in a segment of the gastrointestinal mucosa, typically in the stomach (gastric ulcer) or the first few centimeters of the duodenum (duodenal ulcer), that penetrates... read more (ie, multiple ulcers, bleeding ulcers, those > 1.5 cm, or those occurring in patients with serious underlying illness) respond better to higher doses (omeprazole 40 mg once a day, lansoprazole 60 mg once a day or 30 mg 2 times a day).
+Gastric ulcers require treatment for 6 to 8 weeks.
+Gastritis Overview of Gastritis Gastritis is inflammation of the gastric mucosa caused by any of several conditions, including infection (Helicobacter pylori), drugs (nonsteroidal anti-inflammatory drugs, alcohol),... read more and GERD Gastroesophageal Reflux Disease (GERD) Incompetence of the lower esophageal sphincter allows reflux of gastric contents into the esophagus, causing burning pain.
+Prolonged reflux may lead to esophagitis, stricture, and rarely metaplasia... read more require 8 to 12 weeks of therapy; GERD additionally often requires long-term maintenance.

 Proton Pump Inhibitors